meta-llama/llama-cookbook/getting-started/finetuning/finetune_llama4.md

 git checkout 5d51c25cedfb6ba7b00e03cb2fef4f9cdb7baebd
 pip install -e .
 ```
+**Note**: This recipe has been tested working with H100 and A100.
+We have run into problems with H200 due to some Pytorch support issues.

 2. We also need Hugging Face access token (HF_TOKEN) for model download, please follow the instructions [here](https://huggingface.co/docs/hub/security-tokens) to get your own token.
 You will also need to gain model access to Llama4 models from [here](https://huggingface.co/collections/meta-llama/llama-4-67f0c30d9fe03840bc9d0164)

 ### Steps
 1. **Download Llama4 Weights**